How to Use Cached Datasets in Lens Models Using Flash?¶

 catalog: icebase

-Below is the sample Lens deployment manifest file of Flash as a source for better understanding.
+Below is a sample Lens deployment manifest that uses Flash as the data source for further clarity:

 version: v1alpha